Data Visualization Portfolio

 Custom Word Clouds

-As part of a project for my Data Visualization course, I used NLP to create a series of custom word clouds representing the most frequently-seen words in Airbnb listings within each New York City borough.
+As part of a project for my Data Visualization course, I used natural language processing (NLP) to create a series of custom word clouds representing the most frequently-seen words in Airbnb listings within each New York City borough.
 To elevate them visually even beyond what is possible within Python alone, they were configured to take the shape of famous landmarks from each borough and overlaid onto photos of those landmarks.
-I can do a similar process for any text data you have!
+This process is replicable for any text data.

 Click on any of the preview images below to expand them and view them in full detail.